Internship Directors

 Dr. Pimentel specializes in cognitive behavioral treatments (CBT) for children, adolescents, and young adults with anxiety, mood, and behavioral difficulties.
 She provides comprehensive assessments and consultations and individual, group and family therapy.

-Dr. Pimentel is actively involved in professional organizations, including the Association for Behavioral and Cognitive Therapies where she currently serves on the Board as Secretary-Treasurer and was just elected President-Elect.
+Dr. Pimentel is the current President-Elect of the Association for Behavioral and Cognitive Therapies.
 She also is involved in multiple community engagement initiatives in the Bronx including connecting with faith-based leaders, coordinating school supply and food drives, developing a robust Bronx Community Speakers Bureau, and spearheading voter registration drives.

 Associate Director of Psychology Training – Combined Specialization